Grace Lake Watershed Improvement Association Hubbard & Beltrami Counties, Minnesota · Since 1954

 Annual 4th of July Boat Parade

 Starts at the Bible Camp at 2:00 PM.
 Decorate your boat, join the line, and enjoy the lap around the lake.
-A Grace Lake tradition.
+A Grace Lake tradition — thanks to everyone who turned out in 2026.

 News & announcementsWhat’s happening.